percolate/sdic/README.md

 You can have as many soft constraints on as many servers and as many environments as you need.

+### Constraints that can be temporary violated

+Another use case is that there are times that certain business rules can be violated for short periods.
+For example, you may want every department to have a head, but also to allow the creation of a new department without or NULLing out that field when somebody quits.

+In those sorts of cases, a reporting tool like `sdic` is likely just what the doctor ordered.

 ## Install as a cron